michaelpradel/ConTeGe/README.md

 ConTeGe
 =======

 ConTeGe (short for Concurrent Test Generator) is a framework for generating sequential and concurrent unit tests.
-We is a research platform to build tools for finding correctness and performance problems in sequential and concurrent Java classes.
+It is a research platform to build tools for finding correctness and performance problems in sequential and concurrent Java classes.
 In particular, ConTeGe is the basis for the following approaches:

 ### An automatic and precise thread safety checker that found previously unknown bugs in the JDK